kl2c-co-uk/tface/tface.pip/integration.md

 TFace Package URL (for Unity Package Manager); `git@github.com:kl2c-co-uk/tface.git?path=workspace-tface.unity/Packages/uk.co.kl2c.tface#default`

 Issues identifeid which relate to TFace are;
+- i was not expecteting that I'd need a MonoBehaviour (or whatnot) to carry the asset/NNModel ref into the system.
+    - unexpected; i don't think that this really matters though
 - [ ] faces are slightly off; seem to have bottom-corner where center should be
     - unexpected; check the bubble-drawer
 - [ ] cartoon faces aren't reliable